tytydraco/yessleep/out/One_of_them_got_me_Im_as_good_as_dead_Seems_like_the_perfect_time_to_start_a_diary.md

 *

 I’m **crying as I write this**.
 Tears of sorrow, shame and regret.

 It happened as we were searching a cottage just off of the main road.
-We’d used Old Trusty to get inside the smallest, and I’d rushed straight into the kitchen to find the food.
+We’d used Old Trusty to get inside, and I’d rushed straight into the kitchen to find the food.
 We’d run out more than a day before and I was famished.
 My sister followed me into the kitchen, a wide grin on her pretty little face because I was sitting there with an open can of beans.
 Then one of them came at her from behind.
 I must have walked right past it on my stupid way to the cupboards.
 It bit into her neck and blood gushed over the tiles in a torrent.
 As she yelled out in agony, I leapt up and implanted the crowbar right into the thing’s skull.
 It crumpled to the floor, but the damage was done.

-‘Don’t let me lose myself.’
-That was the last thing my sister said to me before she passed out.
+‘*Don’t let me lose myself*.’
+That was the last thing my sister whispered to me before she passed out.
 Her wound was much more severe than mine is, and much closer to the brain.
 That seems to make it quicker.
 I took grandpa’s revolver from behind my back and blew her brains out.

 I **buried her** in the back garden.